-Philosophia Munich is a student-run philosophy society, officially accredited at Technische Universität (TUM) and Ludwig-Maximilians-Universität (LMU) München .
-It aims to foster discussions and awareness of core philosophical themes in Munich and is also open to non-students.
-The themes include ethics, epistemology, language, free will, and consciousness among others.
+Philosophia Munich is an interdisciplinary, student-run philosophy society, officially accredited at Technische Universität (TUM).
+It aims to foster discussions and awareness of core philosophical themes in Munich and is open to everyone, including non-students.
+The themes include ethics, epistemology, language, free will, and social & political philosophy among others.
 A common feature of the topics is their timeless nature; debates on some of these date back centuries.

 We chose English as the language of discourse.
 Depending on the demand, we may arrange a German discussion group on site.
 Knowledge of academic philosophy is a plus but by no means a pre-requisite to becoming a member - everyone is welcome.